Privacy Policy

 Retention

-We intend to keep chat rooms and their associated data only as long as necessary to operate the service, diagnose issues, and respond to abuse or safety incidents.
+We aim to keep chat rooms and their associated data only as long as necessary to operate the service, diagnose issues, and respond to abuse or safety incidents.

 Diagnostics and analytics